Career Limiting Moves (CLMs) Every Marketer Must Avoid

 As a 24-year marketing veteran at a Fortune 100 company, I thought I knew everything I needed to know about building brands until I started following Graham on social media.
 Graham has an amazing gift of bringing to life the critical elements of brand building and management in a delightful, easy-to-understand way and includes numerous examples and case histories that turn theory into practical reality for the reader.
 His tools and templates throughout the book make it VERY easy for the reader to immediately apply the critical principles of brand management to build a brand that consumers will love for the long term.

-5. Ignore feedback for growth
+5. You ignore feedback for growth

 The leader behaviors of the best brand leaders